CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-06.md

       streamlit run chatgpt.py
       ```

-1. Once the command `streamlit run chatgpt.py` has executed, a demo application will be launched and opened in your web browser, hosted locally on your machine.
+1. Once the command `streamlit run chatgpt.py` has been executed, a demo application will be launched and opened in your web browser and hosted locally on your machine.

       ![](../media/img71.png "Azure OpenAI")